 The movement known as #AbolishICE began on Twitter in February 2017, but achieved new prominence as it was picked up as an issue by some high-profile candidates in the 2018 midterm elections.

 The Hopkins School of Education also has an ongoing training contract with ICE as part of their Public Safety Leadership program.
-Karen Lancaster, vice president of external relations for the office of communications, confirmed via email that this contract would be allowed to expire without being renewed.
+Karen Lancaster, assistant vice president of external relations for the office of communications, confirmed via email that this contract would be allowed to expire without being renewed.

 “[T]hat contract expires in 2019, and the Public Safety Leadership program as a whole is being wound down,” Lancaster wrote.

 The website for the Public Safety Leadership program shows that both of its courses of study stopped accepting new applicants in December 2017 and is slated to be shut down when the currently enrolled students earn their degrees or otherwise leave the program.

 Separately, staff worker and member of HCAI Nicholette Stachowiak stated that she had recently discovered the existence of Customs and Border Protection (CBP) contracts with the University.

 “Hopkins has in the past had contracts with Border Patrol and that part we knew.
 Initially we thought they all ended in 2013, 2014.
 But this past week I went through just to double-check when the exact dates were for that last contract with CBP and I found that the database had been updated since the end of last semester,” Stachowiak said.
 “I found that there was actually a five-year contract for over $65 million between CBP and Hopkins that ended two days ago.”

 Stachowiak condemned the University for using progressive language in what she believes is only an effort to create a front.

 “Hopkins is complicit in these white supremacist machinations, but they’re hiding behind progressive language,” she said.
 “They’re hiding behind the reputation of their brand name and their medical institution.”